Inauguration of Marist College President

 Image of the Marist College mace.

-Image of the Marist College seal.
+Image of the Marist seal.

-The Marist College seal features the location of the institution, Poughkeepsie, New York; the interlaced letters A and M; the date, 1929, the date that college-level courses were first offered; and 12 stars.
+The Marist seal features the location of the institution, Poughkeepsie, New York; the interlaced letters A and M; the date, 1929, the date that college-level courses were first offered; and 12 stars.
 The letters and stars are symbols of Mary, reflecting the traditions of the college’s founders.
 The center is crowned with the motto Orare et Laborare, To Pray and To Work.

-Image of the Marist College medallion
+Image of the Marist medallion

 The medallion is worn as part of the president’s regalia.
-It includes the Marist College seal and reflects the authority of the office.
+It includes the Marist seal and reflects the authority of the office.

 Image of presidential gown rendering

 The presidential gown was designed by faculty members from Marist's Fashion Design program.
 It has four sleeve bars instead of the usual three of a doctoral robe.
-The primary color of the gown is Marist red, framed by standard black panels adorned with an embroidered "M" from the college’s seal and Main Gate.
+The primary color of the gown is Marist red, framed by standard black panels adorned with an embroidered "M" from the seal and Main Gate.
 The hood also features Marist red and includes a white chevron.
-During the inauguration ceremony, the president will remove the robes associated with his earned degree and don the Marist College presidential gown.
+During the inauguration ceremony, the president will remove the robes associated with his earned degree and don the Marist presidential gown.